ziyunxiao/virtualR/README.md

 "","Version"
 "curl","4.3"
 "quantmod",">= 0.4.0"
-"TTR","0.24.2"
+"TTR",">= 0.24.2, < 1.0.0"
 "xts","0.12.1"
 "zoo","1.8-8"
 ```
-Version of the package to install.
+Version: the package version to install.
 Can either be a string giving the exact version required, or a specification in the same format as the parenthesized expressions used in package dependencies.
 One of the following formats:
 1. An exact version required, as a string, e.g. "0.1.13"
 2. A comparison operator and a version, e.g. ">= 0.1.12"
 3. Several criteria to satisfy, as a comma-separated string, e.g. ">= 1.12.0, < 1.14"
 4. Several criteria to satisfy, as elements of a character vector, e.g. c(">= 1.12.0", "< 1.14")

+**Pay attention to the space before version when you use comparision operator.**

 ## Usage druring project development